Q. Which airport should I fly into for this tour?

 A. An expedition ship like ours can accommodate about 115 passengers plus crew and is much smaller than larger cruise ships which can accommodate upwards of 1,000 passengers.

-The biggest advantage to visiting Antarctica on a smaller ship is that it can navigate into shallow waters which allows us access to landing in a wide range of locations.
+The biggest advantage to visiting Antarctica on a smaller ship is that it can navigate into shallow waters which allows access to landing in a wide range of locations.

 In addition, cruise ships with 500+ passengers are not authorized to allow passengers to go on shore, making the experience one of only viewing Antarctica from the ship and not experiencing it first-hand.

-Note that landings in Antarctica are tightly controlled and the number of people who can be on-land at any given time is limited to 100 (in most cases).
-Therefore, even on a ship with fewer than 500 passengers, the number of people who can go ashore at any one time is controlled, making it difficult and cumbersome logistically for people to get the most out of their adventure, whether that be in zodiacs, kayaks, hiking, etc.
+Note that landings in Antarctica are tightly controlled and the number of people who can be on-land at any given time and location is limited to 100 (in most cases).
+Therefore, even on a ship with fewer than 500 passengers, the number of people who can go ashore at any one time is controlled, making it difficult and cumbersome logistically for people to get the most out of their adventure, whether that be in Zodiacs, kayaks, hiking, etc.

 Q. Can I just book the ship on my own?